angelinaShapiro/Readme/README.md

 # Readme
-test 2.0
+test 2.1
-hometasks for my studying for QA engineering
+hometasks for my studying for QA engineering / start 01.25